apioo/fusio-apps-developer/README.md

 [samples overview](https://www.fusio-project.org/samples) where we provide some demo integrations.

-You can take directly a look at the app at our demo instance:
+You can also take directly a look at this app at our demo instance:
 https://demo.fusio-project.org/apps/developer/

 ## Customizing